Leura, New South Wales: Description

 Leura's elevation of 985 m AHD leads to occasional snowfall in winter and a climate that reflects all four seasons distinctly.

-The village centre lies on Leura Mall which is divided at this point by a wide grassy median strip planted with flowering cherry trees.
+The village centre lies on Leura Mall which is divided at this point by a wide grassy median strip planted with flowering cherry trees by Danish-born landscape gardener Paul Sorenson.
 The historic streetscape has been largely preserved, although there was local concern regarding the development of a shopping complex on the site of a former distribution warehouse.
-Redesigned to better suit the Leura Mall ambience after consultations with the wider community, the new shopping complex is now complete, hosting a Woolworths supermarket and liquor store.
-The historic post office building is now home to a news agency.
-The Alexandra Hotel, not far from the railway station, offers panoramic views from its back veranda.
-There are a substantial number of restaurants, cafes and coffee shops along Leura Mall, among the boutiques, gift and antique shops.
+Redesigned to better suit the Leura Mall ambience after consultations with the wider community, the new shopping complex was completed in 2010, hosting a Woolworths (now Metro) supermarket and liquor store.
+The historic post office building continues to operate as a post office but is also home to a real estate agency and two cafes.

-Leura is home to many formal, English-style, cool-climate gardens, which provide elegant walks and the opportunity to visit when open to the public in early October each year.
+Leura is home to many formal, English-style, cool-climate gardens, influenced or designed by Paul Sorenson, which provide elegant walks and the opportunity to visit when open to the public in early October each year.

 In 2016, Leura was named in the list of top 50 most irresistible, exotic, historic and postcard-worthy small towns in Australia.